January 19, 2021 4 min read

 A bulletproof skincare routine for fresh tattoos

 It's tragic to think of your newly tattooed skin scabbing over, losing its vibrancy, and even causing a skin infection, but it's reality.
 Tattooing is no walk in the park!
 Finding the best tattoo aftercare routine can be tricky.
 Your tattoo artist is likely to give you their top tips for protecting and healing your fresh ink.
 A dermatologist might tell you otherwise.
-So who should you trust?
-You may be surprised to know that it actually depends where you live!
-For our stateside readers, different states have different tattoo aftercare regulations.
-Thirty states require written or verbal instructions on aftercare - the others do not.
-No matter which state you live in, your tattoo care instructions are likely to follow these guidelines:

-• Keep the tattooed area covered with vaseline/petroleum jelly and plastic wrap for 24 hours.
+• Keep the tattooed area covered with Vaseline/petroleum jelly and plastic wrap for 24 hours.
 This helps to hydrate soothe the freshly pierced skin and keep irritants and bacteria out.

 • Gently wash the area with soap and water after 24 hours.
 You don't need to get in there and scrub, but be sure to wash the old petroleum jelly and allow warm water to clean the area.
-Wash the area and apply a thin layer of vaseline twice a day for the first week to speed up tattoo healing.
+Wash the area and apply a thin layer of Vaseline twice a day for the first week to speed up tattoo healing.

 • Do not pick at scabs!
 Just like with any other wound, scabbing is normal and a natural part of the healing process.